Flowpack/varnish/Documentation/Index.rst

 Varnish integration for Neos
 ----------------------------

-This extensions provides a bridge between Neos and Varnish.
-It basically makes Neos send ``Cache-Control`` headers and BAN requests to Varnish for all Document nodes.
+This package provides a out-of-the-box seamless integration between Varnish and Neos.
+It basically makes Neos send ``Cache-Control`` headers and ``BAN`` requests to Varnish for all document nodes.

 When installed, Neos send headers for cache lifetime and cache invalidation requests.